codinghubindia/youtube/README.md

 - Monitor API usage
 - Switch to alternative API keys when quota is approaching limits
 - Fall back to mock data when all API keys have reached their quota

+## Deployment

+### Netlify Deployment

+This project is configured for easy deployment to [Netlify](https://www.netlify.com/):

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)
+2. Sign up or log in to Netlify
+3. Connect your repository and deploy
+4. Configure your API keys as environment variables in the Netlify dashboard

+The included `netlify.toml` file contains all necessary configuration for:
+- Build settings
+- SPA routing
+- Caching optimization
+- Environment variable setup

+For detailed deployment instructions, see the [Netlify Deployment Guide](docs/NETLIFY_DEPLOY.md).

 ## Features Implemented